-The Convert tool currently offers seven campaign display types that can be customized in a variety of ways via plays or from scratch.
+The Convert tool currently offers seven display types that can be customized in a variety of ways via plays or from scratch.
 These types are Popup, Flyout, Bar, Banner, Spin-to-Win, Embedded Form, and Landing Page.
 Each offers unique advantages based on the situation.

 Looking for some additional popup examples?
 Check out the Privy Display Galleries.

-Flyouts appear in the lower right, left, or middle of the page and are a bit more subtle than a popup, but more likely to draw the attention than a banner or embed form because they include movement.
+Flyouts appear in the lower right, left, or middle of the page and are a bit more subtle than a popup, but more likely to draw attention than a banner or embed form because they include movement.
 Flyouts are particularly great for visitors who are in the middle of executing a task or reading a long-form page, like in the blog section of your site or on a product detail page.

 Looking for some additional flyout examples?
 Check out the Privy Display Galleries.

 Bars and Banners are closely related as they both strive to be less intrusive than a popup.
 Visually, a Bar display is thinner, while Banners can take up to a third of the viewable window.
 More specifically:

 Bars provide a full-width message that typically sits either on top of your site or at the bottom.
 If you want a more subtle email collection form, a bar sitting at the top or bottom of the page is a great option.
 Bars are great for capturing emails as well as for subtly promoting things like free shipping, customer satisfaction guarantees, and new products.

 Meanwhile, Banners provide a more subtle interaction that sits at the top or bottom of a site, but starts in a "hidden" state until triggered, then rolls into sight at the desired time.
 With attention-grabbing movement, a banner offers a less invasive choice than a popup but still includes movement that attracts the eye of your visitor.

 Looking for some additional bar or banner examples?
 Check out the Privy Display Galleries.